Residential Network Info

 Connecting Laptops, Tablets and Smartphones

 In the residence halls, students can connect their laptops, tablets, and smartphones to the "uiw-resnet" wireless network.
 These devices can be configured to connect to the "uiw-resnet" network without setting up again.
-Don't forget, by connecting to the "uiw-resnet" network all users are agreeing to the terms of the Acceptable Use of Information Resources.
+Don't forget, by connecting to the "uiw-resnet" network all users are agreeing to the terms of the Acceptable Use of Information Technology.

 Students can select the "uiw-resnet" wireless network from their device and they are connected, no registration required.